mattmalcher/text-extract-2/README.md

 * It feels like learning the instructor way will be the most transferrable.

 Works by [patching](https://python.useinstructor.com/concepts/patching/) clients for different LLM libraries.
-There are a few different core patching methods.
+There are a few different core patching modes.

 ### Instructor Patching Modes